 This bill seeks to reduce the financial burden of the statewide education property tax (SWEPT) on taxpayers while maintaining funding for public schools.
 It directs the Department of Revenue Administration to lower the SWEPT rate, which will be counterbalanced by an increase in the business profits tax (BPT) rate from 7.5% to 8.5%, effective for taxable periods ending on or after December 31, 2026.
-Additionally, the bill modifies the distribution of BPT revenues to the education trust fund, increasing the percentage from 40% to 44.2% over the next few fiscal years.
-The statutory SWEPT revenue target will also be reduced from $363 million to $273 million by FY 2030.
-Key legal changes include the amendment of RSA 77-A:2, III to reflect the new BPT rate and the repeal and reenactment of RSA 77-A:20-a to adjust the distribution percentages of BPT revenue.
+Additionally, the bill increases the allocation of BPT revenue to the education trust fund from 39% to 44.2% by fiscal year 2029 and reduces the statutory SWEPT revenue target from $363 million to $273 million by fiscal year 2030.
+Key legal changes include the amendment of RSA 77-A:2 to reflect the new BPT rate and the repeal and reenactment of RSA 77-A:20-a to adjust the distribution of BPT revenue.

 HB1708 text: 77-A:2